rowanc1/lecture-python-intro/lectures/money_inflation_nonlinear.md

 ## Overview

-We study stationary and dynamic *Laffer curves* in the inflation tax rate in a non-linear version of the model studied in {doc}`money_inflation`.
+We study stationary and dynamic *Laffer curves* in the inflation tax rate in a non-linear version of the model studied in [](money_inflation.md).

-We use the log-linear version of the demand function for money that  {cite}`Cagan` used in his classic paper in place of the linear demand function used in {doc}`money_inflation`.
+We use the log-linear version of the demand function for money that  {cite}`Cagan` used in his classic paper in place of the linear demand function used in [](money_inflation.md).

 That change requires that we modify parts of our analysis.